asyncapi/website/pages/blog/january-2021-at-asyncapi.md

   - #github-new-issues-prs where you get information about all new issues and PRs
 - Whenever we have a major or a minor release in any repository, our bot automatically tweets about it
 - All pull requests are now tested against Linux, MacOS, and Windows.
 For you, this means that we fixed a lot of bugs in tests and configurations that were blocking Windows users from smooth contributions
-- Not used to Conventional Commits specification? now all pull requests change dedicated check that lints your pull request titles and gives hints what you should fix
+- Not used to Conventional Commits specification? now all pull requests have a dedicated check that lints your pull request titles and gives hints what you should fix
 - You contributed something to the JavaScript Parser, and you wonder what you have to do to see the change in the Generator?
 No need to wonder.
 Now, when we release any package, we also bump its version in all the other packages that depend on it.
 AsyncAPI bot is a super busy bot :robot:

 ## The future of API specifications